Definition: myopathy is a disease of the skeletal muscles.

 - Medications (especially lipid-lowering statins, some antihistamines, and long-term use of corticosteroids)

 Diagnosis of myopathy

 The diagnosis comes from the clinical history of weakness often accompanied by pain.
 You can also order blood tests.
-It may include electromyographic and nerve conduction studies, as well as a neuromuscular radiological evaluation.
-We may have to perform a muscle biopsy for a more definitive evaluation.
+It may include electromyographic and nerve conduction studies and a neuromuscular radiological evaluation.
+We may have to perform a muscle biopsy for a more definitive assessment.

-Rehabilitation aimed at further improving your neuromuscular function.
+Rehabilitation is aimed at further improving your neuromuscular function.
 Your treatment will adapt to your particular condition.

 - Medications for muscular dystrophy.

 - Lose weight if it is above the ideal.